 Last week I had similar plans on Tuesday, but instead, I got a call from daughter number one telling me that her car sat dead as a doornail in the university parking lot.
 After a great deal of running around, which by sheer chance included towing said dead car to a service station I knew and loved that happened to be closed, and therefore towing it to another service station, I managed to pick up my daughter after her late class at the university.

 As we’re driving along a windy country road in the black of night with only a few iridescent eyes staring at us from the roadside (and one near collision with a bunny) I turn on a CD that my daughter had made for me.
-I was just about to skip a French song (I secretly didn’t like) when she informed that it was her favorite.
+I was just about to skip a French song (I secretly didn’t like) when she informed me that it was her favorite.
 Huh?

 Soooo, I played the song, and as I drove around curves and ignored the roadside glares, she translated the words and explained the singer’s life history.
 Not only did I gain a new appreciation for French music, but I gained fresh insight into my daughter’s mind and soul.
 Well worth the price of a car battery and a tow.

-Now this Tuesday, second daughter’s car battery lay down and died conveniently in my driveway.
+Now this Tuesday, my second daughter’s car battery lay down and died conveniently in my driveway.
 But since she had an exam and lab work, I offered her my car and before you could say, “Whoa there!” she also had my phone tucked in her purse.
 Yep, happy to oblige.

 Well, I was…until I found myself circling our church building, trying to find a legal way into the House of God.
 Daughter number three had music lessons, and I wasn’t about to let her down.
 If only I had a cell phone to let the teacher know.
 But alas!